 What do we do if my client is unable to comply with the security requirement that’s been applied to their policy?

-•New business quotes are driven by our acceptance/decline rules.
-If security is required but cannot be complied with, then you should decline the risk and the client should remain with their existing insurer.
+New business quotes – These are driven by our acceptance/decline rules.
+If security is required and the customer insists it cannot be met, then this should be answered “No”, and you should decline the risk from the outset.

 Claims questions, answered